Shoulder Injury Compensation Claims

 - expenses such as travel costs to and from hospital

-Were you to decide to make a claim you would be doing so in the knowledge that our panel of solicitors have a wealth of experience assisting clients with a range of injuries including:
+The panel of solicitors have a wealth of experience assisting clients with a range of injuries including:

 - Rugby tackle shoulder injuries

 - Contact sports